aloneInEntropy/game-projects/Dead Overlap/Assets/Text/Dialogue/guide.md

 The text parser is still under construction, but the basics work like below.
 All text will be fed into Godot's bbcode system, to handle more complex/annoying cases dealing with things like bold and italic fonts.

 Please note that **ALL NUMBERS ARE *ZERO-INDEXED***.
 Assume that not following this **exact structure** will crash the dialogue parser.
+Also note that the dialogue box can currently fit 342 characters before overflowing.

 ## Cheat Sheet
 ### Syntax